TEG-Blue·Interactive tools on .com →

 • Open endpoints for programmatic access

 This isn't a PDF to interpret.
-It's emotional intelligence infrastructure designed to be consumed computationally.
+It's emotional technology infrastructure designed to be consumed computationally — by search engines, by researchers, and by the AI systems it aims to improve.

 What We're Inviting You to Test